Kazi-KR/Kazi-KR.github.io/_pages/about.md

 I am always open to collaborations, discussions and new opportunities in the fascinating world where technology meets human understanding.
 Looking forward to connecting with fellow enthusiasts and innovators!

-To know about my skills and experiences check [CV](https://kazi-kr.github.io/cv/).
+To know about my skills and experiences check my [CV](https://kazi-kr.github.io/cv/).
 You can check [blogs](https://kazi-kr.github.io/blogs/) to get the update of my recent studies and projects.